 QGIS uses the latest features of PostgreSQL.
-For this reason, version 7.4.x or higher is recommended with QGIS version 0.5.
-If you choose to add PostgreSQL, you must also install PostGIS and the GEOS library (see below).
+For this reason, version 8.0.x or higher is recommended with QGIS version 0.7.
+If you choose to add PostgreSQL, you must also install PostGIS (see below).

 - 1. Download PostgreSQL source from www.postgresql.org - 2.
 Extract the source